Please include the following information in your proposal:

 - Would anyone who walks in the door while you are open be able to use your resources?

 Funding Information Network supervisors must attend in-person and virtual workshops organized by the Foundation Center.
 Newly established partners are required to attend our annual Network Days conference within one year of being designated (they can attend either in-person or virtually), and thereafter either a Network Days conference or regional meeting every other year.
-In 2013, Network Days will be held as an in-person and virtual conference taking place physically in New York, NY on October 3-4.
+In 2014, Network Days will be held as an in-person and virtual conference taking place physically in San Francisco, CA on October 9-10.
 While you do have the option of attending virtually, we strongly recommend you send a representative to the in-person training since it gives you the chance to meet with Foundation Center staff, speakers, and other Funding Information Network partners.

 Please indicate your preparedness to provide funding for travel to a Network Days conference, or to attend virtually.